 I honestly adore the combination in these cupcakes with a chocolatey and light cupcake, with a sweet but scrummy buttercream frosting, along with the crunchie of course.
 These have gone down so well with my taste testers that I have made these 5 times now in a matter of weeks and they just love them!
 SO I really hope you love this recipe as much as I did!
 Enjoy!

-– 175g Light Brown Sugar
+- 175 g Light Brown Sugar

 - 3 Large Eggs

-– 35g Cocoa Powder
+- 35 g Cocoa Powder

-– 75g Clear Honey
+- 75 g Clear Honey

 Heat your oven to 180C/160 Fan/350F and line a cupcake/muffin tin with 12 Large cupcakes cases/Muffin Cases.

-Spoon the mix into the cupcake cases evenly and bake in the oven for 15-20 minutes or until a skewer poked into one of the cakes comes out clean and they are springy to touch – leave them to cool fully on a wire rack!
-Mine usually take 17-18 minutes!
+Spoon the mix into the cupcake cases evenly and bake in the oven for 18-22 minutes or until a skewer poked into one of the cakes comes out clean and they are springy to touch – leave them to cool fully on a wire rack!
+Mine usually take 18 minutes!

-I buy my Cupcakes Cases from Iced Jems – here!
+- I buy my Cupcakes Cases from Iced Jems – here!

 - I used Rowse clear honey in my frosting as its always what is in my house – but I’m sure any clear honey will work!

-If you want an extra chocolatey fix, you can add in 100g of chocolate chips to the cupcake mix, or use a dollop of the crunchie spread you can now buy to fill the cupcakes for a surprised centre!
+- If you want an extra chocolatey fix, you can add in 100g of chocolate chips to the cupcake mix, or use a dollop of the crunchie spread you can now buy to fill the cupcakes for a surprised centre!

-I used the 4x multipack of Crunchie Bars that you can buy, 3 of which I chopped into 4 for the 12 pieces for the top, and then crushed the last bar for the sprinkling!
+- I used the 4x multipack of Crunchie Bars that you can buy, 3 of which I chopped into 4 for the 12 pieces for the top, and then crushed the last bar for the sprinkling!